 A later version of the King Edward’s Horse headdress badge known as the second pattern has a rounded King’s Crown (KK 1507).
 The War Office sealed the second pattern King Edward’s Horse headdress badge as Pattern Number 8676/1916

-Figure 308: Front and rear views of a genuine second pattern King Edward’s Horse Officer’s headdress badge in bronze with a rounded King’s Crown (KK 1507) and east-west blades circa 1916-24.
+Figure 314: Front and rear views of a genuine second pattern King Edward’s Horse Officer’s headdress badge (KK 1507) in bronze with a King’s Crown and east-west blades showing service wear to edges of the blades circa 1916-24.

 Examination of the group photograph of King Edward’s Horse Officers shown in Figure 315 shows that both bronze and gilding metal headdress badges (KK 1507 likely) were worn.